Asymptotic symmetries of gravity in the gauge PDE approach: Gauge PDEs with boundaries and their symmetries

-\end{enumerate} \end{definition} The following comments are in order: it is easy to check that if $\sigma$ is a solution then $\sigma+\delta_Y \sigma$ with $\delta_Y\sigma$ determined by~\eqref{gs}, is again a solution (to first order in $Y$).
+\end{definition} The following comments are in order: it is easy to check that if $\sigma$ is a solution then $\sigma+\delta_Y \sigma$ with $\delta_Y\sigma$ determined by~\eqref{gs}, is again a solution (to first order in $Y$).
 Moreover, in this case the gauge transformation~\eqref{gs} can be rewritten as:

-Restricting \eqref{gs} to $T[1]\Sigma$ one finds a standard gauge transformation for $(E_\Sigma,Q_\Sigma, T[1]\Sigma)$ whose parameter is $Y$ restricted to $E_\Sigma\subset i^*E \subset E$ (recall that $Y$ is vertical and hence is tangent to $i^*E$ and the above definition requires $Y$ to be tangent to $E_\Sigma$).
-In a similar way one can define gauge-for-gauge transformations.
+Restricting \eqref{gs} to $T[1]\Sigma$, one finds a standard gauge transformation for $(E_\Sigma,Q_\Sigma, T[1]\Sigma)$ whose parameter is $Y$ restricted to $E_\Sigma\subset i^*E \subset E$ (recall that $Y$ is vertical and hence is tangent to $i^*E$, while the above definition requires $Y$ to be tangent to $E_\Sigma$).
+Gauge-for-gauge transformations can be defined in a similar way.
 In particular, parameters of the gauge-for-gauge transformations of stage 1 are vertical vector fields of degree $-2$ and tangent to $E_\Sigma$.

 All the above definitions can be generalised to the case where $\Sigma$ is a generic submanifold.
 This version can be relevant in describing theories with defects.
 Generalization to the case of manifolds with corners or higher codimension strata is also possible.